Oscar Ustari

-Oscar Alfredo Ustari (born 3 July 1986) is an Argentine professional footballer who plays as a goalkeeper for Liga MX club Pachuca.
+Oscar Alfredo Ustari (born 3 July 1986) is an Argentine professional footballer who plays as a goalkeeper for Major League Soccer club Inter Miami.

-After starting out at Independiente he spent most of his professional career in Spain, mainly with Getafe where he had his spell marred by injuries.
+After starting out at Independiente, he spent most of his professional career in Spain, mainly with Getafe where he had his spell marred by injuries.
 He also played several seasons in Liga MX.

 Ustari represented Argentina at the 2006 World Cup, and won a gold medal with the country at the Summer Olympics in 2008.

 Club career

-Born in América, Buenos Aires, Ustari arrived in Club Atlético Independiente's youth system at the age of 14.
+Born in América, Buenos Aires Province, Ustari arrived in Independiente's youth system at the age of 14.
 The untimely deaths of Emiliano Molina and Lucas Molina – both playing in his position – propelled him to the first team sooner than expected, and he made his Primera División debut on 5 October 2005 in a 2–0 win against Newell's Old Boys, remaining first choice with the Avellaneda side in the following tournaments, under both Jorge Burruchaga and Miguel Ángel Santoro (both former players with the club, the latter also a goalkeeper).

-On 10 June 2007, Ustari scored from a penalty kick against Quilmes Atlético Club, also leaving the pitch injured and going on to miss the year's Copa América.
-One month later, he signed for Getafe CF in Spain for €4 million, teaming up with his compatriot and goalkeeper Roberto Abbondanzieri.
-His official debut came on 26 September 2007, in a 2–1 La Liga loss at Valencia CF.
+On 10 June 2007, Ustari scored from a penalty kick against Quilmes, also leaving the pitch injured and going on to miss the year's Copa América.
+One month later, he signed for Getafe in Spain for €4 million, teaming up with his compatriot and goalkeeper Roberto Abbondanzieri.
+His official debut came on 26 September 2007, in a 2–1 La Liga loss at Valencia.
+He was first-choice in their runner-up run in the Copa del Rey, including in the 3–1 final defeat against the same opposition.

-Ustari struggled during his spell with the Madrid club, due to inconsistent performances and several injury problems.
-On 17 July 2012, after a 14-month lay-off due to the latter, he terminated his contract which still had another year running.
+Ustari struggled during his spell in Madrid, due to inconsistent performances and several injury problems.
+On 17 July 2012, following a 14-month lay-off due to the latter, he terminated his contract which still had another year running.

 On 25 July 2012, Ustari returned to his country and joined Boca Juniors.
-He moved back to Spain the following year, however, with UD Almería which had just returned to the top flight.
+He moved back to Spain one year later, however, with Almería which had just returned to the top flight.